+It's a touching scene that even the most stoic of us will get choked up over.
+The titular character runs into enemy fire to save his brothers-in-arms.
+Without hesitation, he carries each wounded soldier to safety — all while being severely wounded.
 That fantastic scene earned Forrest Gump's place in cinematic history.
-What makes this and the rest of Forrest Gump’s Army scenes so great is that they were entirely based off the career of Sgt.
+What makes this and the rest of the Forrest Gump Army scenes so great is that they were entirely based off the career of Sgt.
 First Class Sammy L. Davis, to include the Medal of Honor ceremony.

 Unlike Gump, Davis was an artilleryman.
 His fateful night began around 2AM when the enemy engaged Davis' unit with a 30-minute barrage of mortar fire.
 The moment he got the all clear, he showed them what his 105mm Howitzer could do.
 He fired the first beehive shot and the enemy returned fire with a recoil-less rifle that hit eight inches from his head.

 After recovering from an insanely close call, he grabbed his M-16 and fired on the advancing enemy.
 When he fired all but three rounds, he then turned back to his Howitzer to get off that beehive.
 The weapon had taken a heavy beating and much of the powder was scattered.
 But he loaded what he could find.
 Under normal circumstances, seven bags of powder is fine.
 Davis loaded nearly 21.
 It almost destroyed the cannon but also devastated the enemy.

 The Howitzer blew up and rolled over Davis and nearly 30 fragments of the beehive were in his back.
 Davis, just like Gump would in the film, took the shrapnel in the buttocks.
 His body and his cannon were in terrible condition.

 That's when he noticed some American G.I.s on the other side of the river.